 - If it’s for a client, will they be managing the site or will you?
 If they will, how easy is the page builder to use?

 - What is the support like for the visual builder you’re using?

 - Does it work well with the other plugins & theme(s) you like to use?

 - If you can complete the site in half the time while maintaining the quality and it accomplishes everything you want, what are the reasons you wouldn’t want to use this?

 - Do you (or the client) like to change things around frequently?

-Thrive Content Builder: O.K., I won’t go into details here on this because I’ve written about Thrive a handful of times and am about to publish a new post with 4 videos on Thrive for you (which I’ll link to as soon as it’s published, but in the meantime you can checkout a recent post I did where I explained why I use Thrive & Beaver Builder).
+Thrive Content Architect O.K., I won’t go into details here on this because I’ve written about Thrive a handful of times and am about to publish a new post with 4 videos on Thrive for you (which I’ll link to as soon as it’s published, but in the meantime you can check out a recent post I did where I explained why I use Thrive & Beaver Builder).
 I primarily use Thrive for landing pages (sales pages, squeeze pages, webinar pages, etc.).
-But in the post I’m about to publish I used the Thrive Content Builder for the first time in a standard post.
+But in the post, I’m about to publish I used the Thrive Content Builder for the first time in a standard post.
 Pretty awesome!